Skip to content

 REASONING PROCESS:

-1. INFORMATION EXTRACTION: What key information from the context relates to the question?
+1. INFORMATION EXTRACTION: What key information relates to the question?

-2. RELEVANCE ASSESSMENT: How does each piece of information address the question?
+2. RELEVANCE ASSESSMENT: How does each piece address the question?

-3. SYNTHESIS: How do you combine the information to form a comprehensive answer?
+3. SYNTHESIS: How do you combine information into a coherent answer?

-4. CONFIDENCE EVALUATION: How confident are you in your answer based on the available evidence?
+4. CONFIDENCE EVALUATION: How confident are you based on evidence?

 """

-Reasoning Framework: The four-step process ensures systematic analysis of context, leading to more thorough and reliable responses.
+Reasoning Framework: The four-step process ensures systematic analysis of context.

 return {